arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 ![PLC IDE with Cloud Support Structure](assets/plc-ide-cloud-structure.png)

-The Opta™ is programmed with two layers: PLC program and Arduino sketch.
-The key to a successful transmission is to use 'Shared variables' between these two layers.
+The device is programmed in two layers: The PLC main execution program and the Arduino sketch.
+To communicate and interchange data in a safe way between these two different program layers, the PLC IDE use 'Shared variables' between these two layers.
 The functions of each layer are:
 The PLC program layer will manage internal communication and data handling.
 It can be programmed to read sensor information that is obtained via selected Modbus protocol or available I/O pins.
 Then use this data to send out to or receive from the Arduino sketch layer.